fiinix/fiinix.github.io/_posts/2011/11/2011-11-18-thanks-but-no.md

 date: 2011-11-18T16:12:00+00:00
 author: Carlos
 layout: post
-tags: [Idols, "Reality TV"]
+tags: ["Reality TV"]
-category: personal
+category: Entertainment
 excerpt: "In which I decide to join a friend and audition for the reality television-music competition Idols."
 ---
 So yeah.
 I didn't make it through.
 That's that, I going to blog more about maybe tomorrow or something but right now I actually don't have the time to blog about it.
 But there's stories to share, and I will share them, I promise you that much..